saleor/saleor-docs/docs/dashboard/catalog/products.md

 > - Open Exchange Rates is used to provide up-to-date exchange rates

-### 3. Add optional search engine preview content
+#### 3. Add optional search engine preview content

 Click [[Edit&nbsp;Website&nbsp;SEO]] to add a description.
-If you do not add unique SEO content, details will be taken from the General Information field.
+If you do not add unique SEO content, details will be taken from the General Information card.

 > **Tip**
 >